-The AIA typically updates documents on a 10-year cycle.
+AIA Contract Documents typically updates documents on a 10-year cycle.
 However, not all documents are updated every 10 years and many documents with older dates continue to be relevant and current offerings.
-Once the AIA publishes an updated document, it replaces the former version of that document.
+Once we publish an updated document, it replaces the former version of that document.
 From the date of replacement, users have an 18-month transition period to wrap up their work with the replaced document before it is retired.
-For example, A101®-2007 was replaced by A101®-2017 on April 27, 2017, but will not be retired until October 31, 2018, 18 months after the date it was replaced.
+For example, A101®-2007 was replaced by A101®-2017 on April 27, 2017, but was not be retired until October 31, 2018, 18 months after the date it was replaced.

 Documents that are being retired without a replacement will also receive an 18-month transition period.
-For example, the AIA decided to retire B209-2007 in May of 2018 without offering a replacement document.
-B209-2007 will be retired on November 30, 2019, 18 months after the AIA’s decision to retire the document.
+For example, AIA Contract Documents decided to retire B209-2007 in May of 2018 without offering a replacement document.
+B209-2007 was retired on November 30, 2019, 18 months after the decision to retire the document.

 Paper Documents.
 Those who purchase AIA Contract Documents in paper form will be able to buy documents during the 18-month transition period up until the document’s retirement, while available print supplies last.
 As the retirement date approaches, the AIA chapters may choose not to print a retiring document to avoid being stuck with a surplus after the retirement date.
 Documents purchased in paper form can be filled out and executed at any time, as they are not required to be finalized in the AIA Contract Documents Software.